Swedish slave trade

-Migration period: Semi legend
+Migration period

 Traditionally, the name trelleborg has been translated and explained as "a fortress built by slaves", since the Old Norse word for slave was thrall (The modern word is træl in Danish and träl in Swedish) and borg means fortress or city.

 Early Swedish history is not well documented and the sources are subjected to much scrutiny, especially since the trustworthiness of the Icelandic sagas is in doubt, since the Swedish monarchs mentioned by foreign sources do not correlate with the monarchs mentioned by Icelandic Sagas.
 During the Semi Legendary period, a slave revolt is mentioned by the Sagas taking place in Sweden.
 Its authenticity is unknown.

 According to the Icelandic sagas, a slave revolt led by the slave Tunne resulted in the Swedish king Ongentheow being deposed and forced to flee to the Danes (Germanic tribe).
 The Swedish king Ongentheow, sometimes identified with Angan-Tys in the Beowulf, appear to be another version of the name Týs öttungr.

 Tunne was described as the slave responsible for the guard of the royal treasury and weaponry.
 Tunne was probably named Eofor as both names mean boar and kennings were frequently used in old Norse and old English.
 Tunne could have been from the Northlands, as the name Tunne has only been found on Runestones in the Swedish Northlands.

 The Swedish weaponry was indeed guarded by a slave, as mentioned by the Roman historian Tacitus.
 According to the saga, Tunne proclaimed himself king of Svitjod, the slaves taking the weapons from the royal weaponry, forced the royals and nobles to retrieve their ancestor's swords and helmets from their graves in Gamla Uppsala to fight the slaves, while Tunne used the weapons from the royal weaponry to defeat the Swedish army in eight battles.
 The victories of the Tunnes rebels resulted in so many losses for the Swedish king that he was forced to promise the Danish king tribute to ensure his continued support.

 The mounds from 500 AD lack weapons, after archaeological examination, supporting the story that weapons were taken from the grave tumulus during the rebellion.
 With the help of Danish soldiers, the slave uprising was eventually crushed.
 Tunne, however, killed king Ongenthow before the end of the uprising.
 In the Icelandic sagas, however, Ongenthow was killed by a boar.
 In Beowulf, he was killed by the warrior Eofor (who may be identical with Tunne).
 Eofor slew Ongenthow with his sword with a stab to the head that penetrated Ongenthows helmet.
 Eofor brought the helmet of Ongenthow to the geats, where he was given protection and rewarded for slaying their rival king.

 As a reward, Eofor was given the Geatish king Hygelac's daughter in marriage.
 Eofor in all likelihood killed Ongenthow, however it is not certain that Eofor and Tunni was the same person.